MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization-hosted.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](actions-reference/includes/cc-beta-prerelease-disclaimer.md)]

 The **Hosted RPA capacity utilization page** provides you with insights into how your hosted RPA capacity is being used within your environment.
-As a reminder, within the Power Automate platform each hosted RPA capacity is based on a purchased [hosted RPA add-on](/power-platform/admin/power-automate-licensing/add-ons#hosted-rpa-add-on) which is [assigned to the environment](/power-platform/admin/capacity-add-on#allocate-or-change-capacity-in-an-environment) and allows you to [run desktop flows with zero infrastructure](hosted-rpa-overview.md).
+As a reminder, within the Power Automate platform each hosted RPA capacity is based on a purchased [hosted RPA add-on](/power-platform/admin/power-automate-licensing/add-ons#hosted-rpa-add-on).
+It is [assigned to the environment](/power-platform/admin/capacity-add-on#allocate-or-change-capacity-in-an-environment) and allows you to [run desktop flows with zero infrastructure](hosted-rpa-overview.md).

 [!INCLUDE [cc-preview-features-definition](../includes/cc-preview-features-definition.md)]